Fishing Report For Herrington Lake, KY

 Current Report: Fair To Good

+FALL.
+Now that Fall is in full swing, bass here have moved shallow, following schools of baitfish into coves and shallow bays around 6 to 15 feet of water.
 Rocks and docks hold a lot of bass in Herrington Lake, and reports of quality catches are showing up from locals and tournament anglers alike.
 Some of the top tournament anglers are throwing vibrating jigs as a primary bait, along with buzzbaits early and late in the day.
-When the sun get high in the sky, stick worms, rigged wacky style, are catching a lot of bass that won't chase reaction baits, from the shade of docks.
+Jerkbaits, crankbaits, and slow-rolled spinnerbaits are catching nice bass.
+Later in Fall, as deeper water cools, bait and bass move out to ledges, channel edges, points and humps where flutter spoons, jigs and drop shots are often good choices in 8 to 18 feet of water.

 Hybrid Striped Bass